 …waste ad dollars to drive traffic to pages that don’t address your target prospects’ biggest pain points

-…exert your mental energy coming up with new ways to navigate conversations around why marketing experiments aren’t addressing revenue-related problems without making anyone think you’re scapegoating them
+…exert your mental energy coming up with new ways to navigate conversations around why experiments aren’t addressing revenue-related problems without making anyone think you’re scapegoating them

-…undergo emotional labor of having to plan experiments and ship copy without having all of the information you need
+…put yourself through the emotional labor of having to plan experiments and ship copy without having all of the information you need

 …spend your working days building a feature, product, or content that is unlikely to ever have an impact on revenue